Nerve Damage Injury Lawyer in Houston

 Imaging Tests

-MRI or CT scans may be employed to visualize the structure of nerves and surrounding tissues, identifying potential sources of compression or injury.
-Herniated discs are commonly diagnosed with an MRI.
+MRI or CT scans may visualize the structure of nerves and surrounding tissues, identifying potential sources of compression or injury.
+An MRI is commonly used to diagnose herniated or ruptured discs.

 Treatment Options for Nerve Damage